From Figma to production — not prototype code that needs a rewrite.

 Accessibility-first implementation

-Semantic HTML structure, ARIA roles and labels where semantic elements are insufficient, keyboard navigation with visible focus indicators, and screen reader testing.
-WCAG 2.1 AA compliance is a quality gate, not a retroactive checklist.
+Semantic HTML is the baseline: headings, landmarks, lists, and buttons before ARIA.
+ARIA roles, labels, and live regions are added only where semantic elements are insufficient.
+Keyboard navigation, visible focus indicators, and screen reader output are tested — WCAG 2.1 AA is a build-time gate, not a post-launch audit.

 Core Web Vitals optimization

-- Production React components with full state coverage integrated with design system
+- Production React components integrated with your design system

-- Accessibility audit report with WCAG 2.1 AA compliance status
+- WCAG 2.1 AA compliance report with per-component status

-- Core Web Vitals measurement report: before and after implementation
+- Core Web Vitals report: LCP, INP, CLS before and after

-- Implementation notes documenting design decisions made for underdefined states
+- Implementation notes for underdefined states and design decisions

 Do you use v0, Bolt, or Lovable in the process?